It Don't Come Easy: Early takes

-Starr first recorded the new composition during the sessions for Sentimental Journey.
-The latter project was an album of pre-rock 'n' roll standards that he undertook to keep active following Lennon's departure, and to please his mother.
+Starr first recorded the new composition during the sessions for Sentimental Journey which was an album of pre-rock 'n' roll standards that he undertook to keep active following Lennon's departure, and to please his mother.
 Recording for the song began during an all-night session on 18 February 1970 at EMI Studios (now Abbey Road Studios), with George Martin producing.
 The studio log listed the track as "You Gotta Pay Your Dues".
 Harrison played acoustic guitar and directed the other musicians – namely Starr (on drums), Klaus Voormann (bass) and Stephen Stills (piano).
 They taped 20 takes of the basic track.
 Starr added a vocal to the take selected as best and Harrison two electric guitar parts, and by 4.40am the recording had been mixed.

 On 19 February, after final overdubs were carried out on "Love Is a Many-Splendored Thing" during an afternoon session at EMI, recording resumed on "You Gotta Pay Your Dues", with Starr adding another lead vocal.
 Harrison was not present that evening, although Eric Clapton may have been involved.
 During the session, Starr decided to remake the song; ten further takes were required to achieve a new basic track.
 Take 30 was labelled "best" and onto this take were added two bass parts.
 This version was also discarded, however, since Starr again decided to remake the song.